BISHOP FALL HIGHBALL CRAGGIN' CLASSIC

 About Becky: Becky grew up in the Midwest playing all the sports, sometimes going from one practice to the next on a school night.
 Many times she was the only girl on the team.
 Eventually she found herself in Bozeman and while dabbling in many outdoor activities, nothing fulfilled her like climbing.
 “I enjoy climbing for the same reason most people enjoy climbing—the strength and precision it demands, the problem solving component, and the lifelong friends you develop very quickly due to the amount of trust involved.
 For these reasons, I can comfortably call climbing my passion and obsession, and I’m completely at ease with this relationship”.

+(SOLD OUT!)
 SMOKE’S ROCK COURSE PART 1: A BUTTERMILK ADVENTURE with Doug Robinson on Saturday

 Embark upon a true Buttermilk adventure and a journey through local climbing history on this very special guided tour of Smoke's Rock Course led by climbing “golden-era” legend Doug Robinson.
 Smoke's Rock Course is an old-school, class 4 and 5 scramble across Buttermilk country, first explored by Eastside climbing pioneer Smoke Blanchard.
 Your adventure will involve scrambling, climbing, chimneys, jumping, scooting, and hopping your way across granite formations and should only be attempted by those with adequate climbing skills and those comfortable climbing 4th and easy 5th class without a rope or harness.
 This is a true treat, a local’s secret, and some of the most fun you can have on the Eastside!
 Limited to 8 participants.
 Note: Saturday’s clinic will cover the first half of the course only.
 Participants may sign up for one or both clinics.

+(SOLD OUT!)
 SMOKE’S ROCK COURSE PART 2: A BUTTERMILK ADVENTURE with Doug Robinson on SUNDAY

 Doug Robinson will be hosting a special second part to his popular Smoke’s Rock Course clinic.
 Typically the clinic timeframe can only cover the first half of the course, so this year Doug will be touring the second half of the course on Sunday morning.
 Smoke's Rock Course is an old-school, class 4 and 5 scramble across Buttermilk country, and will involve scrambling, climbing, chimneys, and hopping your way across granite formations.
 It should only be attempted by those with adequate climbing skills and those comfortable climbing 4th and easy 5th class without a rope or harness.
 There is no need to have done the first clinic on Saturday in order to take this second half tour, but it would be helpful and perhaps make this second half more enjoyable.
 Limited to 8 participants.
 Note: Sunday’s clinic will cover the second half of the course only.
 Participants may sign up for one or both clinics.
 This clinic will meet at 9 am on Sunday morning in the lower parking on Buttermilk Road before you make it to the main parking with the bathrooms.